 So what is the truth?
 What should we think of brainstorming?

 When Alex Osbourne, an advertising man in the early 20th century, created the brainstorming process, he defined two phases – a divergence phase in which “all ideas are good.”
 During this phase, we reserve judgment.
 No negative comments are allowed.
-The goal during divergence is to generate a high quantity of ideas.
+The goal during divergence is to generate a high quantity of new product ideas.
 Then afterwards, we apply judgment to determine the most feasible and impactful ones.
 Your Blueprinter software has separate tools for divergent and convergent phases.
-(Call us if you need a refresher on this!)

 During divergence especially, include a mixture of backgrounds.
 Your team selection will begin with technical experts.
 Beyond that, include right-brain thinkers who are less restrained by the laws of physics, market experts who are intimately familiar with customer, and “wildcards” – those who have no knowledge or preconceptions about either.